 This will allow us to see production statistics per product.

 - Click OK to close the dialog box and add statistics to the dashboard.

-- Adjust the size and the position of the statistics element if required by right-clicking the dashboard canvas and choosing Rearrange from the context menu.
+- Adjust the size and the position of the statistics element if required.

 Now we can run the experiment.